georgia-tech-db/evadb/api-docs/source/reference/evaql/load.rst

                    object_id INTEGER
                );

-   LOAD FILE 'test_metadata.csv' INTO MyCSV WITH FORMAT CSV;
+   LOAD CSV 'test_metadata.csv' INTO MyCSV;

 -  **test_metadata.csv** needs to be loaded onto the server using **LOAD** statement.
 -  The CSV file may contain additional columns.
 EVA will only load the columns listed in the defined schema.
--  **WITH FORMAT CSV** is required to distinguish between videos and CSV files.